Tottenham Hotspur 1-1 West Bromwich Albion

 - From the section Premier League

-Tottenham striker Harry Kane scored a late equaliser to deny managerless West Brom an important win at Wembley.
+Striker Harry Kane said Tottenham's performance was "not good enough" after his late equaliser denied managerless West Brom an important win at Wembley.

+Spurs fell behind on four minutes as Jake Livermore played in Rondon, who nudged off Davinson Sanchez and rolled the ball past Hugo Lloris.

-The England forward finally broke the visitors' resistance by tapping a Dele Alli cross through Ben Foster's legs on 74 minutes.
+But England forward Kane finally broke the visitors' resistance by tapping a Dele Alli cross through Ben Foster's legs on 74 minutes.

+The draw leaves Spurs 10 points behind leaders Manchester City and five behind second-placed Manchester United.

+"It leaves us quite far behind in the league," said Kane, who has been involved in 100 Premier League goals in 128 games.

+- Dortmund throw away four-goal lead - and have Aubameyang sent off

-It denied the away side a first win in any competition since August and they are now 12 games without a win, a point ahead of 18th-placed West Ham.
+Kane's equaliser denied the away side a first victory in any competition since August and they are now 12 games without a win, a point ahead of 18th-placed West Ham.

 The match came six days after West Brom sacked manager Tony Pulis, with his former assistant Gary Megson in temporary charge and Alan Pardew favourite for the job.

-Former Bolton boss Megson had not managed a Premier League team since 2009, but his side took a fourth-minute lead at Wembley.
+Former Bolton boss Megson had not managed a Premier League team since 2009.

-Spurs were sleeping as Jake Livermore played in Salomon Rondon, who nudged off Davinson Sanchez and rolled the ball past Hugo Lloris into the far corner.

-But Kane grabbed his side a draw, leaving them 10 points behind leaders Manchester City and five behind second-placed Manchester United.
+He told Match of the Day: "The players are in tomorrow, but whatever else goes on is nothing to do with me."

 Baggies show fighting spirit